SRIVARU (SVMH) Completes Production Model of PRANA 2.0

 Supply chain in place and vehicle submitted for road and safety certification

-The Future of Urban Mobility”CAYMAN ISLANDS AND COIMBATORE, INDIA, May 6, 2024 /EINPresswire.com/ -- SRIVARU Holding Limited (Nasdaq: SVMH; SVMHW) (“SRIVARU” or the “Company”), a prominent provider of premium electric motorcycles, today announced that it has successfully completed the internal testing of its PRANA 2.0 electric motorcycle, resulting in a full production model being submitted for final certification by applicable road and safety authorities.
+GRAND CAYMAN, Cayman Islands and COIMBATORE, India, May 06, 2024 (GLOBE NEWSWIRE) -- SRIVARU Holding Limited (Nasdaq: SVMH; SVMHW) (“SRIVARU” or the “Company”), a prominent provider of premium electric motorcycles, today announced that it has successfully completed the internal testing of its PRANA 2.0 electric motorcycle, resulting in a full production model being submitted for final certification by applicable road and safety authorities.
 Additionally, the Company reports that its complete supply network is in place for production of the PRANA 2.0 upon final certification.

 About SRIVARU Holding Ltd.